Humanist wedding celebrant in Essex and beyond

 I'm Sammy, a wedding celebrant accredited by Humanists UK.
-If you're here, congratulations are probably in order!
 I'd love to hear about your plans, your story, and what kind of day you're dreaming up.

 Sammy did a wonderful job at our wedding.
 Answering the questions she sent us was such a nice process for us both in the lead up to the big day, remembering the small every day moments and when we first met, not just those big milestones.
 It was all pulled together so thoughtfully.
 Thank you so much Sammy for telling our story!